marijnh/Eloquent-JavaScript/09_regexp.md

 {{index ["regular expression", creation], "underscore character", "RegExp class"}}

-There are cases where you might not know the exact ((pattern)) you need to match against when you are writing your code.
+In some cases you may not know the exact ((pattern)) you need to match against when you are writing your code.
 Say you want to test for the user's name in a piece of text.
 You can build up a string and use the `RegExp` ((constructor)) on that.
-Here's an example:

 ```
 let name = "harry";